 4. Putting up with a lot just for sex

-5. Unbalanced give and take in the telationship
+5. Unbalanced give and take in the relationship

 One of the signs you’re in a bad relationship is when you give, give, give, and your partner takes, takes, and takes in return.
-Relationships have to be “give and take” from both parties, otherwise, you will experience a romantic-burnout very quick.
+Relationships have to be “give and take” from both parties.
+Otherwise, you will experience romantic-burnout very quickly.

-Sex is important in a relationship.
 Wanting more or less of it doesn’t make you a bad person.
-These are your physical needs and you want your partner to accept and respect them.
-If your partner is not meeting your physical needs or putting forth the effort to make sure you are sexually satisfied, you are in a bad relationship.
-With a selfish lover, to boot!
+These are your physical needs, and you want your partner to accept and respect them.
+If your partner is not meeting your physical needs or cares for how that makes you feel, you are in a bad relationship.

 7. You ignore your gut instinct

 The phrase “Listen to your gut” is out there for a reason.
 You can tell a lot about your needs and desires by simply listening to your instincts.

 If you feel your mate isn’t treating you well, odds are you’re right.
 By ignoring your judgments about someone, you may be forcing yourself to stay in an unhappy or abusive relationship.

 One of the signs that you’re in a bad relationship is when you are so sick of your partner that you begin contemplating or having an affair.